Table of Contents

 And the above question also depends on what method you apply, the amount of time it takes, the activity, and weeds on what family it belongs to.

-After applying weed killer over the soil, you can't grow anything over that sprayed area because chemicals act over the ground.
+After applying best weed killer over the soil, you can't grow anything over that sprayed area because chemicals act over the ground.
 It won't allow seeds to germinate.

 That's why, nowadays, weedkillers design to evaporate within 24 to 78 hours.
 To ensure the safe growth of the plant, scientists have discovered these types for easy cultivation.

 Generally, weed killers work in different ways. the main three ways are

 1) The way they act

 The way the weedkiller acts is basically of two types.
 One is contact; another one is a systemic weedkiller.

 Contact weedkiller kills only the part where the chemical is treated; thus, it is considered the fastest-acting weedkiller type.

 The other one is systemic, destroying the targeted plant entirely where the chemical acts through the roots.